napeits/frstack/README.md

 ## Implementation Notes

-* The guest is Fedora 20.
+* The guest is Centos 7.
 The scripts assume the use of systemd - so this should work on other distros that also support systemd.
 * For consistency between environments a forgerock user is created ("fr" - because no one likes to type long names).
 Most services run under this account.
-* Optional:  To set up ssh for the fr user (so you can You can ```ssh fr@opename.example.com```) Add your public ssh key to roles/create-fr-user/files.
+* To set up ssh for the fr user (so you can You can ```ssh fr@opename.example.com```) Add your public ssh key to roles/create-fr-user/files.
 Edit roles/create-fr-user/tasks/main.yml to reflect the name of your pub key file.

-The install philosophy is to prefer the use of standard O/S packages wherever possible in preference to downloading zip files.
-For example, tomcat and the JDK are installed from a Fedora packages using yum.
+The install philosophy is to prefer the use of standard O/S packages in preference to downloading zip files.
+For example, the JDK is installed from a Centos packages using yum.
  This is a tradeoff.
-The O/S integration is better when using packages (for example, Fedora comes with systemd scripts to manage tomcat), and it should be easier to upgrade in the future, but this approach does make the install process quite O/S specific.
+The O/S integration is better when using packages (for example, Centos comes with systemd scripts to manage tomcat), and it should be easier to upgrade in the future, but this approach does make the install process quite O/S specific.

-## Ansible Notes
+### Ansible Notes

 The install is split into two top level playbooks.
 The first playbook (vagrant.xml) primes the environment required for the main ForgeRock playbook (frstack.yml).
 Over time there will be an aws.yml playbook, a gce.yml, and so on.